Accessibility features in Firefox - Make Firefox and web content work for all users

 Compatibility With Assistive Technologies

 A screen reader is a software application that attempts to identify and interpret what is being displayed on the screen (or, more accurately, sent to standard output, whether a video monitor is present or not).
 This interpretation is then re-presented to the user with text-to-speech, sound icons, or a Braille output device.
 Screen readers are a form of assistive technology (AT) potentially useful to people who are blind, visually impaired, illiterate or learning disabled, often in combination with other AT, such as screen magnifiers.
-The above was adapted from Wikipedia under creative commons.
+The above was adapted from Wikipedia under the Creative Commons Attribution-ShareAlike 3.0 license.

 Here are a list of screen reader software and links to common ones: